Irving Weissman: Research focus

-He developed methods to identify stem cells, and has extensively researched stem cells and progenitor cells.
+Weissman developed methods to identify stem cells, and has extensively researched stem cells and progenitor cells.
 His research focus is "the phylogeny and developmental biology of the cells that make up the blood-forming and immune system."
 Weissman is widely recognized as the "father of hematopoiesis" since he was the first to purify blood forming stem cells in both mice and humans.
-His laboratory purified stem cells from other mature cells, such as B cells, by observing the different lineage markers expressed by each immune cell type.
-So when the immune cells of mice reacted with fluorescently labeled antibodies specific to effector cells, the mature cells were differentiated from the newly forming stem cells.
+His laboratory purified stem cells from other mature cells, such as B cells, by distinguishing the different lineage markers expressed by each immune cell type.
+So when the immune cells of mice reacted with fluorescently labeled antibodies specific to effector cells, the mature cells were differentiated from the blood-forming stem cells.
 His work has contributed to the understanding of how a single hematopoietic stem cell can give rise to specialized blood cells.

 Weissman is also a leading expert in the field of cancer stem cell biology, where his work sheds light on the understanding of the pathogenesis of multiple human malignancies.
-He is also known for transgenic research in which human brain cells are grown in the brains of mice.
+He is also known for brain-forming stem cell research in which human brain cells are grown in the brains of mice.